The police force which looks after the Square Mile is likely to lose 37 jobs out of 961 officers, to help cut a £5.6m budget deficit.

 It has also saved £1.1m through the closure of Snow Hill and Wood Street police stations.

-The police force’s chief financial officer Cecile Booth warned of future pressures, including a £7m cut to the counter terrorism budget, which is the equivalent of 20 posts over five years.
+The police force’s chief financial officer Cecile Booth warned of future pressures including a cut to the £7m counter terrorism budget.

 Counter terrorism is one of the force’s priorities as the Square Mile includes major financial institutions, including the London Stock Exchange, along with key tourist attractions.
 In 2019 two people were killed in a terror attack which started at Fishmonger’s Hall just near London Bridge.